Bone Graft Marlton NJ

 Patients who have acute symptoms such as pain at the TMJ, issues when speaking, or pain with chewing are recommended to have a bone graft.
 Some patients might even suffer from not being able to completely close their mouths or completely open them.
 Bone grafts can help all of these symptoms quickly and easily.

 Whether a patient has had a long history of TMJ issues or has just recently begun to notice them, a bone graft is a viable option.
-Our office is located at Periodontal Health Professionals.
-We are more than capable of answering any and all questions patients have.
-Please call us today (856) 702-4340 for an assessment.
+Please call Periodontal Health Professionals at (856) 702-4340 for an assessment.